 For me, having managed complex projects during my work life gave me new perspectives that I can apply in class and for group work, take advantage of your experience.

-Give yourself time to ease back into student life and don’t stress if getting used to being a student again is taking a bit longer than you thought.
+Give yourself time to ease back into student life and don’t stress about getting used to being a student again is taking a bit longer than you thought.

 Good things take time.